Get the Recipe

 ...and you get this:

 Oh, by the way, you want to do this with thick-cut bacon.
 The thicker the better, actually, in order to get a really great ratio of crisp seared surface and melty, tender interior.
+Want some inspiration?
+You can read here about our favorite supermarket bacon brands.

 This won't be the only way I cook bacon from now on, but it will be my method of choice when I want to impress a brunch guest with something they've never experienced before.